 UC Berkeley students have discovered that at least 50% of the meat suppliers used by Cal Dining, the dining hall system at UC Berkeley, have been investigated and exposed for animal cruelty, workers rights violations, and environmental destruction.
 They have sent investigation findings to the university and had multiple meetings with Cal Dining staff about dropping these suppliers.
 However, UC Berkeley refuses to drop them or stop supporting factory farms.

-Now, students are escalating their campaign and asking the public to join them in calling on UC Berkeley to drop Tyson, Hormel, Coleman, and Harris Ranch immediately.
+Now, students are escalating their campaign and asking the public to join them in calling on UC Berkeley to drop Tyson, Hormel, and Coleman immediately.
 This is a first step toward transitioning to compassionate, sustainable, plant-based dining halls.

 Last year, UC Berkeley students led an investigation into Seaboard Foods, a major "pork" supplier to Cal Dining.
 They found mother pigs housed in gestation crates barely bigger than their bodies and piles of dead piglets.
 Additionally, fecal and necropsy tests came back confirming Salmonella, Porcine Circovirus, and Streptococcus Porcinus.
 Streptococcus Porcinus is a zoonotic disease that causes miscarriages, stillbirths, septicemia, pneumonia, and meningitis in humans.